FMMT666/launchpad.py/README.md

     Opens the a Launchpad and initializes it.
     Please notice that some devices have multiple and even up to six MIDI entries!

-    To open the first Mk3 or LPX device, "number" needs to be set to "1", not "0", as valid for (most) of the other Launchpads.
+    To open the first Mini Mk3 or X device, "number" needs to be set to "1", not "0", as valid for (most) of the other Launchpads.

+    Some Launchpads, e.g. the "Mk3 Pro" come with 3 MIDI devices.
+While the first device's number is "0", the 2nd device will require opening number "3" and not "1".

     (1) Notice that <template> is only valid for the Launch Control XL pad.
     A number of 1..8 selects and activates a user template (1 by default)